Our Career Mentoring scheme offers Nottingham alumni the opportunity to provide career advice and support to current students and 2020 graduates.

 Applications for our spring 2021 mentoring scheme are now open.

 Watching people grow is one of life’s greatest gifts.
 The experience with my mentees has been highly positive - they've taught me just as much as I've taught them.

-Current mentor Paul Kitchen explains the benefits of mentoring ➝
+Career Mentor Paul Kitchen explains the benefits of mentoring ➝

 1. Giving back feels great: I’ve had so many breaks, helpful colleagues and brilliant mentors myself during my career who have made a real difference helping to inform my decisions so it felt right that I might do the same in a formal structure rather than informally with colleagues.